bemer/amazon-connect-workshop/content/start_the_workshop/create_a_connect_instance.md

 In this workshop we are going to select SAML 2.0 based authentication for our Amazon Connect Instance.
 This feature enables you to use your organiztions existing Identity Provider for authentication.

-{{% notice tip %}}
+{{% notice info %}}
 Once you choose your Identity management system and create the Instance this configuration cannot be changed.
 Carefully plan your identity managment design before creating your Instance.
 As a best practice we recommend using SAML integration for identity management.
 {{% /notice %}}

 Select the radio button for SAML 2.0-based authentication and the fill in the Access URL box with a name for your Instance.
 The name must be unique and cannot be changed after configuration of the Instance is complete.
-In this example we are using aws-connect-workshop-123, and you can use the same convention just append a random 4 digit number to the end of the name.
+In this example we are using *aws-connect-workshop-123*, and you can use the same convention just append a random 4 digit number to the end of the name:

 ![CreateConnectInstance](/images/create-a-connect-instance/identity_management.png)

 Next we will configure an Administrator Account that can be used for accessing the Amazon Connect Console.
-Provide the firstname, lastname, and username for the admin user.
-The login is case sensitive.
+Provide the *First Name*, *Last Name*, and *User Name* for the admin user.
+Note that the login is case sensitive.
-Click **Next Step**
+Click **Next Step**:

 ![CreateConnectInstance](/images/create-a-connect-instance/administrator.png)

 Now we will configure Telephony Options for your Connect Instance.
 Amazon Connect offers the ability to accept inbound calls, make outbound calls, or both.
 We will leave the default here to allow both incoming and outbound calls.
-Click **Next Step**
+Click **Next Step**:

 ![CreateConnectInstance](/images/create-a-connect-instance/telephony_options.png)

 Now we will configure Data Storage Options for Amazon Connect.
-Amazon Connect uses **S3** to store data such as Call Recordings, Chat Transcripts, and Reports.
-Amazon Connect uses **CloudWatch** to store log data.
+Amazon Connect uses **Amazon S3** to store data such as Call Recordings, Chat Transcripts, and Reports.
+Amazon Connect uses **CloudWatch** to store log data:

 ![CreateConnectInstance](/images/create-a-connect-instance/data_storage.png)